GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-78/index.md

 Chrome 78 is rolling out now!

-I’m [Pete LePage](https://twitter.com/petele), let’s dive in and see what’s new for developers in Chrome 78!
+I'm [Pete LePage](https://twitter.com/petele), let's dive in and see what's new for developers in Chrome 78!

 ## CSS Properties and Values API {: #css-prop-val }